8:1 Now of the things which we have spoken [this is] the sum:

 according to the pattern shewed to thee in the mount.

-Moses could not know that these things foreshadowed the Person & Work of God's Son.
-But he was faithful to obey God's detailed instructions.
-If he had interjected his own ingenuity or imagination, he would have distorted the picture (or, type) of Christ.
+At Mt.
+Sinai, God gave the design of the Tabernacle, to Moses.
+Moses did not know that these things foreshadowed the Person and Work of God's Son.
+But he was faithful to obey God's detailed instructions (cp.
+Heb 3:5).
+If he had interjected his own ingenuity or imagination, he would have distorted the picture (the 'type') of Christ.
+Ex 25:9,40

 8:6 But now hath he {ie., Christ} obtained a more excellent ministry,